sanath1599/EduSign/README.md

 >Use the certificate and the password to securely fetch the file from our servers.

 #Verify
->Upload the original document to our server and verify if the document has been changed or not.
+>Upload the original document to our server and verify if the document has been modified or not.